The man at my parenting talk is exasperated by his two-year-old son’s behavior.

 - Hurt feelings confine a child to unloving, fearful, or irrational behavior.
 A child will openly present this behavior in order to signal for help.
 The child who wanted milk, then didn’t, then did, then didn’t, was signaling as plainly as he could that his ability to think was compromised.
 He was asking for help with a knot of unruly feelings.

-- With a little help, a child who is upset or inflexible can recover his ability to reason and to be pleased.
+- A child who is upset or inflexible can recover their ability to reason and to be pleased.
 To do this, he needs a supportive adult close by, while he works through his upset.

 Feelings Spilled are Feelings Resolved